-We are an independent think tank of professionals in law and related fields who advocate promoting legal cooperation among countries participating in the Belt and Road Initiative (BRI).
+We are an independent think tank of professionals in law, trade, ICT and related fields who advocate promoting legal cooperation among countries participating in the Belt and Road Initiative (BRI).
 We are engaged in a productive discourse on promoting green, inclusive and sustainable development along the Belt and Road.
 Facilitating the formation of a stable legal foundation for the BRI is among key objectives of the think tank.

-SRLCN is a pro bono initiative of LexEcon Consulting Group - a legal consulting company with a global reach.
-LexEcon is the recipient of the title "Most Innovative Global Legal Consultancy 2019" awarded by AI Global Media Ltd, UK.
+SRLCN is a pro bono initiative of LexEcon Consulting Group - a legal consulting firm with a global reach.

 Why legal cooperation along the Belt and Road?

-In such a context, it has become necessary to discuss the ways and means of promoting cross-border legal cooperation along the Belt and Road so as to build the enabling legal environment and a stable legal foundation for the BRI towards realizing the shared vision of all participating countries.
-A stable legal foundation would consist of a framework of rules and systems capable of providing better legal support and safeguards across borders for the BRI, i.e., a harmonised legal regime, based on the principles of fairness, transparency and non-discrimination.
+Promoting legal cooperation is the path to laying a stable legal foundation for the BRI towards realizing the shared vision of all participating countries.
+A stable legal foundation would consist of a framework of rules and systems capable of providing legal support and safeguards across borders for the BRI, i.e., a harmonised legal regime, based on the principles of fairness, transparency and non-discrimination.

-The need to develop a stable legal foundation for the BRI is articulated in the Statement of Co-Chairs of the Forum on the Belt and Road Legal Cooperation jointly held by the Ministry of Foreign Affairs of China and China Law Society on 3 July 2018, Beijing, China (https://www.fmprc.gov.cn/mfa_eng/wjbxw/t1573635.shtml).
+The need to develop a stable legal foundation for the BRI is articulated in the Statement of Co-Chairs of the Forum on Belt and Road Legal Cooperation jointly held by the Ministry of Foreign Affairs of China and China Law Society on 3 July 2018, Beijing, China (https://www.fmprc.gov.cn/mfa_eng/wjbxw/t1573635.shtml).
 This Statement recommends "all parties participating in the BRI develop multi-level, multi-channel and comprehensive legal cooperation by exploring the establishment of cooperation mechanisms, identifying priorities through consultation, making action plans progressively, solving legal issues effectively and building consensus constantly, in order to lay a solid legal foundation for the BRI".
 As a way forward, the Statement suggests that further discussions under the theme of the BRI legal cooperation be conducted in appropriate forums in the future.

 What we do (Objectives)

-(a) the strengthening of legal cooperation and exchanges along the Belt and Road aimed at developing a green, carbon neutral and sustainable BRI.
+1. Strengthening legal cooperation and exchanges along the Belt and Road towards developing a green, carbon neutral and sustainable BRI with particular focus on:

-(c) the digitalization of BRI, making innovations in existing forms of trade, trade and investment liberalization and facilitation, increasing market access, and gradually reducing and eliminating barriers to trade and investment along the Belt and Road.
+3. Digitalization of the BRI, making innovations in existing forms of trade, trade and investment liberalization and facilitation, increasing market access, and gradually reducing and eliminating barriers to trade and investment along the Belt and Road.